gsm1011/hadoop.admin/manuscript/chapter1.md

 {id="fig:hadoop-architecture"}
 ![Architecture of Hadoop based big data system](images/5163os_01_01.png)

-Although Hadoop borrows its idea from Google’s MapReduce, it is more than MapReduce.
+Although Hadoop borrows its idea from Google's MapReduce, it is more than MapReduce.
 A typical Hadoop based Big Data platform includes the Hadoop Distributed File System (HDFS), the parallel computing framework (MapReduce), common utilities, a column oriented data storage table